It is a legal duty for NHS organisations, including GP Practices, to comply with NHS England's Accessible Information Standard.

 Please click here for a supporting Easy Read document.

-Click here for an information poster.
+Click here for an information poster (PDF, 205KB).

 Information, factsheets and step-by-step guides on approaches and technology to help disabled computer users.
 AbilityNet has useful links to UK organisations on their website, including literacy-related organisations and specialist IT suppliers.